khuramzahid/horusec-output-parser/README.md

 Google Chrome, Microsoft Edge, or Mozilla Firefox.

-As a preliminary step, the json file included in the repository has to be placed at the root of your project.
-This will generate a text file with the horusec console output included.
+As a preliminary step, in the terminal, navigate to this directory.
+Later, we will run the horusec start command mentioning the path of the code for analysis as follows:
+`horusec start -p ./path/to/code`.

 ## Getting Started